Terms and Conditions

 b.
 The Indemnifying Party shall be entitled to participate in the defense of any Claim and, subject to the Indemnifying Party’s delivery of written notice thereof to the Indemnified Party within thirty (30) days after the Indemnifying Party’s receipt of the Indemnification Notice, or within such shorter period as may be required to timely respond to such Claim, shall be entitled to control and appoint lead counsel reasonably satisfactory to the Indemnified Party for such defense, in each case at its own expense.
 If the Indemnifying Party does not assume control of such defense, the Indemnified Party shall have the right to control such defense at the Indemnifying Party’s reasonable expense.
 The party not controlling such defense may participate therein at its own expense; provided that (i) if the Indemnifying Party assumes control of such defense and the Indemnified Party reasonably concludes, based on advice from counsel, that the Indemnifying Party and the Indemnified Party have conflicting interests with respect to such Claim, the reasonable fees and expenses of counsel to the Indemnified Party solely in connection therewith shall be considered Losses for purposes of this Agreement and (ii) in no event shall the Indemnifying Party be responsible for the fees and expenses of more than one counsel for all Indemnified Parties.
 The Party controlling the defense shall keep the other Party advised of the status of such Claim and the defense thereof and shall consider recommendations made by the other Party with respect thereto.
 Each Party shall cooperate, and cause their respective affiliates to cooperate, in the defense or prosecution of any Claim and shall furnish or cause to be furnished such records, information and testimony, and attend such conferences, discovery proceedings, hearings, trials or appeals, as may be reasonably requested in connection therewith.

-Client address set forth in the most recently executed SOW
+If to Client: Client address set forth in the most recently executed SOW11.
+Confidentiality.

 Definition of Confidential Information: For purposes of this Agreement, “Confidential Information” shall mean (i) all information and data relating to the other Party or its business (including, without limitation, its businesses, operations, plans, personnel, finances, products and services) that is disclosed by or on behalf of such Party to the other Party (or its designee), either orally, electronically, visually or in writing in connection with this Agreement; (ii) all copies of such information; and (iii) the terms of this Agreement.
 Confidential Information shall not include Protected Health Information (as defined below), which shall be governed by the Parties’ Business Associate Agreement.